needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 ## Ray casting

 Also known as hit testing, ray casting allows you to determine where a ray (defined by an origin and direction) intersects with a trackable.
 The current ray cast interface only tests against planes and points in the point cloud.
-The ray casting interface is similar to the one in the Unity Physics module, but since AR trackables may not necessarily have a presence in the physics world, AR Foundation provides a separate interface.
+The ray casting interface is similar to the one in the Unity Physics module, but since AR trackables can't necessarily have a presence in the physics world, AR Foundation provides a separate interface.

 To perform a ray cast, add an `ARRaycastManager` to the same `GameObject` as the `ARSessionOrigin`.